- Target muscles: Wrist Extensors

 - Keep your spine and neck neutral.

 - You can use the cable reverse wrist curl to build forearm mass.
 However, do not go very heavy with this and other wrist-curling exercises because your wrists are not designed to curl very heavy weights.
-Exercises for building your forearms that are safer on your wrists include the EZ bar reverse curl, the farmer’s walk, and the dead hang (where you just hang from a bar).
+Exercises for building your forearms that are safer on your wrists include the EZ bar reverse curl, the trap bar farmer’s walk, and the one-arm dead hang (where you just hang from a bar).

 - See also the seated barbell wrist curl.